-Can you provide a real scenario of a designer needing insurance?
+Can you provide a real scenario of a web designer needing insurance?

-We've seen many situations where a freelance designer needed to call on the help of their insurer.
-Below is just one example (you can read the full story here).
+Most of our customers are web designers so we've seen many situations where a freelance web designer needed to call on the help of their insurer.
+Below is just one example.

 A web designer was contracted to design a website for a client.
-Over time their relationship gradually broke down.
+Over time their relationship gradually broke down due to the client shifting the goalposts.

-The scope had changed since the initial project, and the work the designer had agreed to and quoted for was now drastically different.
+The scope had changed since the initial project, and the work the designer had agreed to and quoted for was drastically different.
+On top of this the client wasn't pleasant to deal with, which caused the relationship to gradually break down.

-After feeling overworked, underpaid and unhappy, the designer decided to cease working with the client.
+After feeling overworked, underpaid and unhappy, the designer decided to cease working with the client and gave their notice to terminate the contract.

 The client hit back with the following claims;